top of page

 In the hotel room: Television programming is likely to be limited and children's programming may be sparse.
 I would suggest bringing a tablet with downloaded books, games and movies.
 If you have wi-fi, make it your child's job to research the next day's agenda and let him find it on the map.

-Finally: Don't forget the selfie spots that will be all over!
+Finally: Don't forget the selfie spots that will be all over the cities!

 travel with kids